hiromichinomata/sGMRFmix/README.md

 -   `rho` is a constant that multiplies to the penalty term in the model.

-You should set `K` a large enough number because the algorithm identifies major dependency patterns from the data via the sparse mixture model.
+You only need to set `K` a large enough number because the algorithm identifies major dependency patterns from the data via the sparse mixture model.

-You should determine `rho` an optimal value to maximize the performance of anomaly detection.
+On the other hand, you should determine `rho` an optimal value to maximize the performance of anomaly detection.

 ### 3.2 Data